Grammatical Appendix

 * * The

-archaic Locative plural poly-ethnic forms with -su are rarely used.
+archaic Locative plural ancestral forms with -su are rarely used.

 Same declension for vundas (water) and